Budgeting Tools and Tips

 Higher Education: Guide to Consumer Rights for Students

-Get an NUS card for a huge range of discounts on loads of great things from food and drink, to clothes, travel and shopping:
+Get a Totum card for a huge range of discounts on loads of great things from food and drink, to clothes, travel and shopping.

 Discount voucher websites can help you save money, but be wary of being persuaded to buy something that you wouldn't otherwise have bought.